Vázquez homers twice to lead Pérez and Red Sox past Mets 4-2 - WHIZ News

 Boston loaded the bases with nobody out in the ninth and added an insurance run when an erratic Díaz hit José Peraza with a pitch.
 Díaz also walked two batters in a 35-pitch outing, his latest meltdown since the All-Star reliever was acquired from Seattle in a splashy trade before last season.

 The right-hander had such a horrendous first year with the Mets that he lost his job as closer.
-He earned a save in his first 2020 appearance but then blew a chance last weekend when he served up a tying homer against Atlanta.
+He earned a save in his initial 2020 appearance but then blew a chance last weekend when he allowed a tying homer against Atlanta.

 “We need to talk.
 We need to work, and that’s something that we’re going to do,” Rojas said.
 “He’s got to control his emotions.
 That’s (one) of the things that we’re definitely going to talk about.”

-Heath Hembree worked out of trouble in the seventh for Boston, and Matt Barnes did the same in the eighth.
+Heath Hembree escaped trouble in the seventh for Boston, and Matt Barnes did the same in the eighth.
 Brandon Workman, on the mound for the third straight day after throwing 30 pitches Wednesday, got three outs for his second save — both in the last two nights.

 Workman whiffed slugger Pete Alonso with a runner on second to end a game that took 3 hours, 49 minutes.